-My name is Holly Weir and I am a 30-something qualified British Athletics running coach (Coach in Running Fitness, level 3), who loves being outdoors and active.
+My name is Holly Weir and I am a qualified British Athletics running coach (Coach in Running Fitness, level 3), who loves being outdoors and active.
 I’m also a level II qualified coach with the Lydiard Foundation and find that learning to listen to your body and not over-complicating things is key when it comes to running.
 I love the outdoors, so although I am often found running, I am very rarely found in a gym.
 When I am not running, I am also a mum to small boys, ensuring I get varied workout every day!
-Currently based in Hackney, east London, I coach individual and small group sessions in my local area and I am also a member of my local running club, Victoria Park Harriers.
+Currently based in Hackney, East London, I prepare personalised training plans with one to one support for all levels and ability.
+I am also a member of my local running club, Victoria Park Harriers.

 I'll admit that I haven't been running all my life, but I have always been active and have always loved being outdoors.
 I blame my teachers for me not running more in my teens – throwing me into inter-schools cross-country races with little or no training, when I really didn't like mud, just wasn't a good idea.
 So I generally came last, but at least I was the cleanest.
 Some things never change.
 I still don't really like mud.
 But I do now run a lot more.
 And so when I come up against it on one of the few cross-country races that I decide to do, at least I'm better prepared.

 Working on a range of distance, from 5k to 50 mile ultra.
 PBs for them all!